And Thy Own Soul a Sword Shall Pierce

 1 Peter 4, 12-13

-Hence, Mary’s interior suffering had the character of satisfaction in that like her divine Son in union with him she suffered because of sin and the offense it offers to God.
+Hence, Mary’s interior suffering had the character of satisfaction in that, like her divine Son and in union with him, she suffered because of sin and the offense it offers to God.
 As the late Catholic theologian, Fr.
-Garrigou-Lagrange tells us: “Her suffering was measured by her love of God whom sin offended, by her love of her Son who was crucified for our sins, and her love towards those who do sin” (The Mother of the Savior: Tan).
+Garrigou-Lagrange tells us: “Her suffering was measured by her love of God whom sin offended, by her love of her Son who was crucified for our sins, and her love towards those who do sin.”
 God honored her suffering in accord with her state of grace and the affinity which had existed between them.
 It was through Jesus that the inner thoughts of many might be revealed, but only if it involved the wounded love of his sorrowful mother because of sin.
 So that the inner thoughts of many might be revealed, a sword should pierce her heart.

 Mary’s participation in her Son’s suffering was ordained by God.
 She had to stand before the Cross and feel the pangs of tremendous sorrow to vindicate Eve and her fallen offspring and make temporal restitution for the sins of the world together with her Son’s eternal expiation which undid the sin of Adam and opened the gates of Heaven.
 But for us to pass through these gates, we must willingly offer up our suffering to God for our sins and the sins of others to temporally make satisfaction for offending Him.
 Jesus did not temporally remove suffering and death by his passion and death in order to give these penalties for sin redemptive value by our sharing in his paschal work.